losandriana/ROS1-to-ROS2-Bridge/USAGE.md

 ## 4. Build the ROS1-ROS2 Bridge

-Navigate to your workspace and clone the bridge repository:
+Navigate to your workspace and clone the bridge repository - it may as well be already cloned and get a warning that the folder exists and is not empty:

 ```bash
 cd ~/ros1_bridge_ws